 Camera 310 is designated as the principal camera.
 The image plane 326 of camera 310 serves as a plane of reference.
 The orientations of the other cameras 306, 308, 312 and 314 are measured relative to the plane of reference.
 The relative orientations of each camera are measured in terms of the yaw, pitch and roll angles required to rotate the image plane of the camera to become parallel to the plane of reference.
-The order of rotations is roll, pitch and yaw.
+The order of rotations is preferably yaw, pitch, and roll.